Battle of Doiran (1918): Battle

-On the left flank, the British XII Corps with the 22nd and 26th divisions, reinforced by the Greek Serres Division was to attack the difficult Pip Ridge.
+On the left flank, the British XII Corps with the 22nd and 26th divisions, reinforced by the Greek Serres Division, was to attack the Pip Ridge.
 The British concentrated 231 pieces of artillery, including heavy 8-inch howitzers.
-The bombardment took place over two days, included gas shells and concluded with a rolling barrage, behind which the infantry was to advance.
-The British spent the time before the battle practising for the assault.
-Facing them was the Bulgarian 9th Pleven Division with 122 guns, in very well prepared defences, commanded by General Vladimir Vazov.
+The bombardment took place over two days, including gas shells and concluded with a rolling barrage, behind which the infantry was to advance.
+The British spent the time before the battle practicing for the assault.
+The Bulgarian 9th Pleven Division, with 122 guns, faced them in very well-prepared defences commanded by General Vladimir Vazov.

-On September 18, the British XII Corps attacked with the 66th and 67th Brigades of the 22nd Division and the Greek Serres Division.
-The Bulgarian first line of trenches was overrun and the Serres Division penetrated to the second line.
+On 18 September, the British XII Corps attacked with the 66th and 67th Brigades of the 22nd Division and the Greek Serres Division.
+The Bulgarian first line of trenches was overrun, and the Serres Division penetrated the second line.
 The Bulgarians responded with heavy artillery fire and counter-attacks that recaptured the ground lost.
-Meanwhile, the British 66th Brigade's 7th Battalion, South Wales Borderers lost heavily and failed in its attacks.
+Meanwhile, the British 66th Brigade's 7th Battalion, South Wales Borderers, lost heavily and failed in its attacks.
 Attacks by the 11th Welsh Regiment and 9th Border Regiment did not go well either.
-The British 66th Brigade's 12th Cheshire Regiment followed by the 9th South Lancashire Regiment and 8th Kings Shropshire Light Infantry (KSLI) advanced into Bulgarian artillery and machine-gun fire.
+The British 66th Brigade's 12th Cheshire Regiment, followed by the 9th South Lancashire Regiment and 8th Kings Shropshire Light Infantry (KSLI), advanced into Bulgarian artillery and machine-gun fire.
 The 66th Brigade lost 65% of its soldiers.
-At the end of the day the XII Corps was back at its starting point.
-On September 19, the XII Corps attacked again but because the XVI Corps attacks north of the lake had failed, the XII Corps would attack alone.
+At the end of the day, the XII Corps was back at its starting point.
+On 19 September, the XII Corps attacked again, but because the XVI Corps attacks north of the lake had failed, the XII Corps would attack alone.
 The Greek Serres Division repeated the previous day's performance, taking some Bulgarian trenches, before being thrown back by heavy artillery, machine-gun fire and counter-attacks.
 The British attacked with the 77th Brigade, the weakened 65th Brigade, and later the French 2/2nd Zouaves regiment.
-The 66th Brigades and 67th Brigades were fit only for defensive duties and did not participate.
-The 77th Brigade took some Bulgarian trenches but it was in an exposed position, being bombarded by artillery and eventually retreated before the Bulgarians counter-attacked.
-The brigade suffered about 50% casualties.
-The 65th Brigade's attack failed also, as did the French Zouaves.
+The 66th and 67th Brigades were fit only for defensive duties and did not participate.
+The 77th Brigade took some Bulgarian trenches, but it was in an exposed position, bombarded by artillery and eventually retreated before the Bulgarians counter-attacked.
+It suffered about 50% casualties.
+The 65th Brigade's attack also failed, as did the French Zouaves.